Where does your PPE come from? A lack of transparency is hurting Americans

 The fashion industry has offered valuable lessons for improving supply chain transparency.

-The Fashion Transparency Index covers a wide range of performance metrics, including whether fashion brands “know, show and fix” various weaknesses of their supply chains.
+The Fashion Transparency Index covers a wide range of performance metrics, including whether fashion brands “know, show, and fix” various weaknesses of their supply chains.
 A transparency index for the medical supply chain might not be as comprehensive but, at a minimum, would need to measure how transparent PPE manufacturers are about their crucial supply chain information.

 This level of end-to-end transparency is important because the production of specialized PPE such as N95 masks depends on crucial materials the U.S. currently has little capacity to produce.

 Transparency creates an incentive for manufacturers to build domestic capacity.
-Ample domestic production capacity for crucial medical supplies such as N95 masks would ensure critical raw materials, human capital and technical know-how are in place to ramp up production in times of global health emergencies.
+Ample domestic production capacity for crucial medical supplies such as N95 masks would ensure critical raw materials, human capital, and technical know-how are in place to ramp up production in times of global health emergencies.

 Better end-to-end transparency of the PPE supply chain will allow governments, health care providers, and the public to assess the weaknesses of the supply chain and push the manufacturers to fix them.

-Tinglong Dai, Associate Professor of Operations Management & Business Analytics, Johns Hopkins University.
+Tinglong Dai is Associate Professor of Operations Management & Business Analytics, Johns Hopkins University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.